999thBaam/phc-digital-operating-system/README.md

 5. **Lab Tech** views pending tests and uploads results
 6. **Pharmacist** dispenses medicines
 7. **Nurse/Admin** manages bed admissions and discharges

+### How login and roles work
+- All users (doctor, nurse, lab tech, pharmacist, admin) authenticate through the same **POST /api/auth/login** endpoint.
+The server signs a JWT that embeds the user id, name, and **role** in the token payload.
+When the token is presented, Express middleware (`authenticateToken`) verifies it and attaches the decoded role to the request so downstream handlers know who is calling.
+- Each feature router is wrapped with `requireRole([...])`, which checks the decoded role and only allows the permitted roles to proceed (for example, lab routes allow `ADMIN`, `LAB_TECH`, or `DOCTOR`, while pharmacy routes allow `ADMIN` or `PHARMACIST`).
+The shared login path plus per-route guards ensure every role uses the same login flow but is constrained to the right capabilities.

 ## API Endpoints